 ln -s ~/code/project_name.git ~/public_html/

-Bam, just like that the repository is available for public use.
+Just like that, the repository is available for public use.

 Did it work?